What is Your "Target Audience" in Marketing?

 A target audience is the demographic of people most likely to be interested in your product or service.
 If you own a plumbing company, your target audience is property owners, both commercial and residential.
 If you own a toy store, your target audience is parents, grandparents, and anyone else with children in their lives.

-Other examples of target audiences include single men in their 20s, tweens, working mothers, retired seniors and dog owners.
+Other examples of target audiences include single men in their 20s, tweens, working mothers, retired seniors, and dog owners.
 In some cases, the target audience becomes very narrow-focused.
 For instance, if the product is a pricey Italian men's business suit appropriate for up-and-coming Wall Streeters, then the market audience is single men in their 20s who live in New York City and earn over $200,000 per year.

 Why It Matters

 In order for people to "buy into" a product or service, they need to relate to the tone and content of the message.
 By striking a chord with someone, a personal connection is made, and trust is established.
 Let's say the goal is to sell a product to working mothers.
 The advertising methods might employ digital and social media platforms and may have an energetic and empathetic tone.
-A better approach for reaching retired seniors is a marketing campaign using print ads in newspapers and magazines that carry a more subtle and relaxing tone.
+A better approach to reaching retired seniors is a marketing campaign using print ads in newspapers and magazines that carry a more subtle and relaxing tone.

 Finding Your Target Audience